Arturo92/Larvel-Project-1/README.md

 # Larvel-Project-1
-I re-design of the Samsung website
+A re-design of the Samsung website